rrcobb/winner-take-all-tutorial/README.md

 - A button to play a card
 - A button to start a new game

-Translating those into components, we get
+Set names
+Keep historical record of games

+- Player
+  - Name
+  - Deck
+    - Running count of cards
+    - 'Peek' cards in the deck
   - Card
-- Deck
 - ScoreBoard
+- Controls
   - PlayButton
   - NewGameButton

 ## Creating a component
 Components encapsulate the logic for the _look_ and _behavior_ of some part of the UI you're building.